smartperson/varunmehta.com/_drafts/2016-07-18-real-leaders-serve.md

 Bruce Buschell over at [The New York Times](http://boss.blogs.nytimes.com/2009/10/29/one-hundred-things-restaurant-staffers-should-never-do-part-one/) put together a list of *top 100 don'ts* for restaurant staff, and a surprising number of these apply to managers.
 Here is an abridged, grouped listing, together with my analysis.

+### I. Watch your words

+* *Never say, “Good choice,” implying that other choices are bad.*
+* *Saying, “No problem” is a problem.
+It has a tone of insincerity or sarcasm.
+“My pleasure” or “You’re welcome” will do.*
+* *Do not gossip about co-workers or guests within earshot of guests.*

-### I. Be available
+### II.
+Be available

-50. *Do not turn on the charm when it’s tip time.
+* *Do not turn on the charm when it’s tip time.
 Be consistent throughout.*
-77. *Do not disappear.*
+* *Do not disappear.*

 **This one is probably the most obvious.** Being a good manager requires being present; pay attention to what's going on around you.
 Be there for your people when they need you, not when you need them.

-### II.
+### III.
 Know when to get out of the way

-8. *Do not interrupt a conversation.
+* *Do not interrupt a conversation.
 For any reason.
 Wait for the right moment.*
-95. *Never hover long enough to make people feel they are being watched or hurried…*
+* *Never hover long enough to make people feel they are being watched or hurried…*
-87. Do not stop your excellent service after the check is presented or paid.
+* Do not stop your excellent service after the check is presented or paid.
-17. Do not take an empty plate from one guest while others are still eating the same course.
+* Do not take an empty plate from one guest while others are still eating the same course.
 Wait, wait, wait.

-### III.
-Watch your words
-40. Never say, “Good choice,” implying that other choices are bad.
+**This forms a delicate balancing act when combined with the advice from number I above.** I would try to offer specific feedback, but being highly available without micromanaging is a blog post all on its own.
+If you have good sources of feedback, you'll know if you're pulling it off, or which way to course-correct your style.

-### III.
+### IV.
 Get feedback from multiple sources, and act on it

-31. Never remove a plate full of food without asking what went wrong.
-Obviously, something went wrong.
+* *Never remove a plate full of food without asking what went wrong.
+Obviously, something went wrong.*
-14. When you ask, “How’s everything?” or “How was the meal?” listen to the answer and fix whatever is not right.
+* *When you ask, “How’s everything?” or “How was the meal?” listen to the answer and fix whatever is not right.*
-62. Do not fill the water glass every two minutes, or after each sip.
+* Do not fill the water glass every two minutes, or after each sip.
 You’ll make people nervous.
-96. *Do not say anything after a tip — be it good, bad, indifferent — except, “Thank you very much.”*
+* *Do not say anything after a tip — be it good, bad, indifferent — except, “Thank you very much.”*
-89. Never patronize a guest who has a complaint or suggestion; listen, take it seriously, address it.
+* Never patronize a guest who has a complaint or suggestion; listen, take it seriously, address it.
-99. *Do not show frustration.
+* *Do not show frustration.
 Your only mission is to serve.
 Be patient.
 It is not easy.*

 Bonus Track: As Bill Gates has said, “Your most unhappy customers are your greatest source of learning.”